 Fertility means being able to bear children, something many people dream about most of their lives, but it’s not always easy.
-That’s why the OB/GYN specialists at Capital Women’s Care in Arlington and McLean, Virginia provide fertility counseling to their patients.
+That’s why the OB/GYN specialists at Capital Women’s Care in Arlington, Virginia provide fertility counseling to their patients.
 It might be as simple as changing birth control for a woman who might want to get pregnant in a few months or be more complex (such as diagnosing an infertility problem).
 If you have questions about fertility, make an appointment at Capital Women’s Care to meet with some of the top specialists in the country.

 Medically, fertility refers to the natural ability to have a baby.
 Procreation seems like it should be something each woman can do without the help of specialists like Dr. Caskie, but it doesn’t always happen that way.
 Around 18% of couples struggle to get pregnant.

 There’s no easy answer to this question, which is why it’s important to get help from a specialist in the field such as Dr. Williams.
 Pregnancy requires several things, such as ovulation, to happen exactly right.
 It just takes one thing to go wrong to lead to infertility.

 During a fertility exam, one of our specialists will look at each patient’s menstrual cycles and confirm successful ovulation.
 A woman also needs a healthy uterus to grow the egg in, so evaluations will include tests such as:

 Testing provides clues to what may be causing the delay in pregnancy and how to resolve the problem.